Donald Trump: the wrecking ball who came to 'fix' America | News24

 It's "a way of life!"

 Critics accused him of authoritarianism.
-Supporters gloated that he was "owning the libs."
+But supporters gloated that he was "owning the libs".

 The same gaudy, nationalist Trump brand swept the world stage, leaving diplomatic upheaval in its wake.